-Recommended for students with an A in their 8th-grade English course or with a teacher recommendation.
+Recommended for students with a "B" or higher in 8th-grade English or a teacher recommendation

 Throughout the course students will be expected to interpret, analyze and apply the assigned literature selections to a variety of analytical papers and projects which will demonstrate understanding of the texts.
 Students will be responsible for conducting research to accompany and support interpretations.
 We will also review the basics of grammar as tailored to the needs of individual classes and effectively implement those basics into our writings.
 A major component of English 9 Honors is the exploration of literary genre, with an emphasis on short story, novel and drama.
 We will explore and enjoy literature by delving into subtleties of figurative language, form, and mood to better appreciate theme.
 Required summer reading will be assessed upon entrance to the course.